By AnnMarie McCullough

 On September 8th, 2013 twelve cities across Canada – Calgary, Edmonton, Saskatoon, Victoria, Regina, Nanaimo, Kamloops, Kelowna, Ottawa, Fredericton, Toronto and Vancouver hosted Recovery Day events.
 Just prior, Lorinda and I were in Washington, DC to receive the Rally of the Year award from SAMHSA for Vancouver’s Recovery Day in 2012.

 FAVOR Canada is now working with government officials to have a “National Recovery Day” recognized.
 The cross-Canada celebration will be held annually on the third Saturday of September – For 2014, it will be held on September 20th.
-Visit Recovery Day Canada to find out about the celebration happening nearest you.

 The FAVOR steering committee is comprised of co-founders Lorinda Strang and I from BC, as well Ann Dowsett Johnston in Toronto, Lisa Simone in Calgary and Sherri Skeans in Newfoundland.